junxiongcn/Python-Learning/Readme.txt

 Readme：
 This is a git repository for progrmam language python learning.

-Creating a new branch is quick.
+Creating a new branch is quick AND sample.

 Dec.26 2017: Try to get familar of git again.